evancasey/thelatentspace.github.io/_posts/2016-10-17-diving-deeper-into-policy-gradients.md

 Now that we have a value estimator to act as our baseline, it's time to hook them up together.

 As we showed in the last section, our choice of $$\lambda$$ allows us to interpolate between the high bias/low variance advantage formula and the REINFORCE with baseline formula.
-Our `VanillaActorCritic` agent uses the generalized advantage estimator formula but is equivalent to REINFORCE with baseline for $$\lambda=1.0$$.
+Our `VanillaActorCritic` agent uses the generalized advantage estimator formula which is equivalent to REINFORCE with baseline for $$\lambda=1.0$$.

 ```python